iter8-tools/mlops/README.md

 ### A) Create fashion_mnist tensorflow models from jupyter notebook

-Running [this notebook](https://github.com/iter8-tools/mlops/blob/master/tfmodelcreation.ipynb) requires python3 with and requires the tensorflow and jupyter notebook packages.
+Running [this notebook](https://github.com/iter8-tools/mlops/blob/master/tfserving.ipynb) requires python3 with and requires the tensorflow and jupyter notebook packages.
 You can create a python3 virtual environment, install the required packages, and open the notebook as follows.

 1. `git clone git://github.com/iter8-tools/mlops.git`
 2. `cd mlops`
 3. `python3 -m venv .venv`
 4. `source .venv/bin/activate`
 5. `pip install tensorflow jupyterlab notebook`
-6. `jupyter notebook tfmodelcreation.ipynb`
+6. `jupyter notebook tfserving.ipynb`

 Running this notebook will create three tensorflow model instances for [the fashion mnist dataset](https://www.kaggle.com/zalando-research/fashionmnist).
 The models are saved under the folders `models/1`, `models/2`, and `models/3` respectively.